Experimental symmetric private information retrieval with measurement-device-independent quantum network: Introduction

 \section{Introduction}

-Streaming a video on streaming platforms, checking a patient's health records, and checking one's banking statements -- these are all examples of \emph{information retrieval} (IR), where the goal is to retrieve an entry of interest from a database.
-While IR tasks can be straightforward to implement, with the user sending a query for the entry and the data centre responding with the correct database entry, it becomes challenging when there are privacy concerns to consider.
-From the user's perspective, he/she may not want the data centre to learn about the query of interest for privacy reasons.
-For instance, the user may not want his/her video preferences to be known by the streaming platform, which can use such information for targeted ads.
+Streaming a video on streaming platforms, checking a patient's health records, and verifying one's banking statements -- these are all examples of \emph{information retrieval} (IR), where the goal is to retrieve an entry of interest from an online database.
+While IR tasks are straightforward to implement, with users sending queries for their desired entries and the data centre responding with the correct information, it becomes challenging when there are privacy concerns.
+Indeed, from the user's perspective, he/she may not want the data centre to learn about the query of interest for privacy reasons.
+For instance, the user may not want his/her video preferences to be known by the streaming platform, which can use such information for targeted advertisements.
 On the other hand, the data managed by the data centre could be sensitive or require long-term security, such as health records or bank account details.
-As such, data centres would ideally want other entries of their database to be private from the user.
+As such, these data centres would ideally want other entries of their database to be private from the user.

-For an IR task requiring both user privacy and database privacy, we can turn to \emph{symmetric private information retrieval} (SPIR) first proposed by Gertner et. al.~\cite{Gertner2000}.
-SPIR guarantees that while performing IR, we have that 1) the data centre cannot learn about the user's query and 2) the user cannot learn more about the database other than the requested information.
-While SPIR can provide strong security guarantees, its implementation is not straightforward.
+For tasks requiring both user privacy and database privacy, one can turn to \emph{symmetric private information retrieval} (SPIR), which was first proposed by Gertner et. al.~\cite{Gertner2000}.
+SPIR guarantees that while performing IR, we have that (1) the data centre cannot learn about the user's query and (2) the user cannot learn more about the database other than the requested information.
+However, while SPIR can provide strong security guarantees, its implementation is not straightforward.
 If there is only a single data centre for the user to communicate with, it is known that information-theoretically secure SPIR is impossible even with quantum resources~\cite{Lo1997,Chor1998}.
-As such, computationally secure SPIR protocols~\cite{Stern1998,Lipmaa2005,Naor2001,Chou2015} and cheat-sensitive quantum private query (QPQ) protocols~\cite{Giovannetti2008,Jakobi2011,Rao2013,Giovannetti2008Proof,Olejnik2011,Li2016} were developed.
+As such, computationally secure SPIR protocols~\cite{Stern1998,Lipmaa2005,Naor2001,Chou2015} and cheat-sensitive quantum private query (QPQ) protocols~\cite{Giovannetti2008,Jakobi2011,Rao2013,Giovannetti2008Proof,Olejnik2011,Li2016} have been proposed.
 However, computationally secure protocols may be non-ideal for IR tasks with data requiring long-term security since these protocols could be broken with more powerful computers and QPQ does not provide the same strong security guaranteed by SPIR.